RavanH/coolclock/readme.txt

 - Custom skin parameters - see question below;
 - Radius - changes the clock size;
 - Hide second hand;
-- Show digital time or date;
+- Show digital time (more options in the Advanced version);
+- Set digital time color;
 - GMT Offset - use this if you want one or more clocks to show the time for other timezones;
 - Scale - linear is our standard clock scale, the other two show a logarithmic time scale;
 - Align - left, center or right;